Penis Graft Surgery To Straighten Curvature

-As an alternative to plication, a technique to straighten penis curvature is to shorten the longer side.
-It is possible to fix a curved penis by adding tissue to the shorter side where the plaque is most prominent.
-This is appealing to patients with significant penile size loss.
-After careful dissection of the nerve and vascular structures (called neurovascular bundles), the scar can be incised/excised, and a graft (distant tissue) can then be placed to lengthen the short side.
-Many graft materials can be used.
-Our preference is to use dermis, material between the skin and the fat.
-This graft is harvested from the abdominal wall in the area known as the “love handle”.
-Grafts are often used to correct upward curvature by incising the scar along the top of the penis and adding graft tissue.
+After careful dissection of the nerve and vascular structures of the penis, the scar that is causing the penile curvature is incised, creating a defect.
+A graft using tissue from a distant part of the body can then be placed to fill this defect and lengthen the short side.
+While many graft materials can be used, at the Center for Reconstructive Urology our preference is to use dermis, which is the material between the skin and the fat.
+This graft is typically harvested from the abdominal wall in the area known as the “love handles”.
+Penis graft surgery is often used to correct upward curvature during Peyronie’s Disease surgery by incising the scar along the top of the penis and then adding graft tissue.

-The following illustrations show correction of penile curvature with a dorsally placed graft.
-The skin is incised circumferentially (called a circumcising incision), and the penis is “de-gloved” to expose the underlying nerves and blood vessels that course along the top of the penis under the skin tp provide blood supply and sensation to the head of the penis (glans penis).
-There is a vein along the midline (dorsal vein) that can be excised without consequence to provide exposure to the plaque.
-Then, the neurovascular structures can be carefully moved toward the side to provide full exposure to the plaque along the tunica of the penis.
-We use optical magnification for this surgery.
+The following penile graft surgery pictures show the correction of penile curvature with a dorsally (top) placed graft.
+The skin is incised circumferentially with a method called a circumcising incision.
+This then allows the penis skin to be pulled backed, which “de-gloves” the penis, exposing the underlying nerves and blood vessels that course along the top of the penis under the skin.
+These nerves and blood vessels are responsible for providing blood supply and sensation to the head of the penis (glans penis).
+There is a vein that travels along the midline of the penis (the dorsal vein) that can be excised without consequence, allowing access to the plaque that is now able to stretch during an erection, causing the penile curvature.
+Then, the neurovascular structures can be carefully moved toward the side to provide unbridled access to the plaque along the tunica of the penis.
+We use optical magnification for this portion (and all other portions) of the surgery.

-We then incise the plaque using an incision that has the appearance of a modified letter “H”.
-As the plaque releases, a defect is created allowing the length to expand.
-However, the incision into the substance of the penis creates a hole in the penis that needs to be covered, and this is achieved with placement of the graft as shown below.
+Next, we cut into the plaque using an incision that has an appearance similar to a “double Y” (see figure 1 below).
+As the plaque is released, a defect is created that allows the length to expand (see figure 2 below).
+However, the incision into the penis creates a hole that needs to be covered (see figure 3 below), and this is achieved with the placement of the graft, as shown below.

-After the graft is sutured to the tunica of the penis, and correction of the curvature is confirmed, the neurovascular structures are repositioned in the midline, and the skin is closed.
+After the graft is sutured to the tunica of the penis, the correction of the curvature is confirmed.
+Once it is confirmed that the penis is straight when erect, the neurovascular structures are repositioned, and the skin is closed.

-It has been shown that the risk of erectile dysfunction when using a graft is significantly increased when there is underlying dysfunction pre-operatively.
-It is for this reason that we test the erectile function of our patients prior to surgery using penile duplex, an ultrasound test.
-Those who have any impairment are encouraged to have a plication despite the fact that post-operative penile length may be less than when a graft is used.
-Peyronie’s Disease surgery is best performed using an individualized approach.
+It has been shown that the risk of erectile dysfunction when using penis graft surgery is significantly increased if the patient has any kind of underlying erectile dysfunction.
+It is for this reason that we test our patients for any signs of erectile dysfunction prior to surgery.
+We can test the erectile function of the penis using the penile duplex, an ultrasound test.
+Those who have any hint of impairment are encouraged to undergo penile plication surgery instead of penis graft surgery.
+While the postoperative penile length may be less with plication than when a graft is used, the benefits outweigh the risks for patients with erectile dysfunction.